olle/talk-isomorphic-templating/README.md

 ## Demo: Spring MVC

-We provide a demo, a simple Spring MVC application, as an example of how server-side templating can harmonize with client-side progressive enhancement, and re-use of a single set of templates (or partials).
+We provide a demo, a simple Spring MVC application, as an example of how server-side and client-side templating can harmonize with each other.

 The demo application is built using [Maven](http://maven.apache.org), and uses an embedded [Jetty](http://eclipse.org/jetty/) web server.
-You should be able to compile and run it, using the command below, and then browse to the host and port number that was returned.
+You should be able to compile and run it, with the command below, and then browse to the host and port number that was printed on the command line.

     mvn jetty:run

+Good luck!